w3c/wai-wcag-em/procedure.md

 #### Step 2.d: Identify Technologies Relied Upon {#step2d}

-<strong id="req2d">Methodology Requirement 2.d:</strong> Identify the web technologies [relied upon](#relied) to provide the product.
+<strong id="req2d">Methodology Requirement 2.d:</strong> Identify the technologies [relied upon](#relied) to provide the product.

-During this step, the web technologies relied upon for conformance are identified.
-This includes base web technologies such as HTML and CSS, auxiliary web technologies such as JavaScript and WAI-ARIA, as well as specific web technologies such as SMIL, SVG and PDF.
+During this step, the technologies relied upon for conformance are identified.
+This includes base technologies such as HTML and CSS, auxiliary technologies such as JavaScript and WAI-ARIA, as well as specific technologies such as SMIL, SVG and PDF.
 The outcome of this step is a list of technologies that are [relied upon according to WCAG 2](https://www.w3.org/TR/WCAG22/#dfn-relied-upon).
 This list will be used in the following steps to help select representative samples for evaluation.

 **Note:** Where possible, it is often also useful to identify any content management system, version, and configuration as it may be relevant to explain the evaluation results.
 Also any libraries and components used to create the product, such as Dojo, jQuery, and others may be relevant.
 Particularly for web applications, much of the accessibility support is built into libraries and components, and evaluation can become more effective and efficient when these are identified.